DarkGeekMS/ApeX-Server/public/docs/source/index.md

 Else, the user will subscribe the apexcom, and it will return 'subscribed'.

 ###Success Cases :
-1) return true to ensure that the subscription or unsubscribtion has been done successfully.
+1) return state to ensure that the subscription or unsubscribtion has been done successfully.
 ###failure Cases:
 1) user blocked from this ApexCom.
 2) ApexCom fullname (ApexCom_id) is not found.